dotnet-presentations/aspnetcore-for-beginners/Tutorial/1-Create a Razor Page/Create-a-Razorpage-VS.md

 ![](images/install-ssl-certificate.png)

-The following shows the site running with the default template:
+The following image shows the site running with the default template:

 ![](images/razor-page.png)